-• Call 112 in case of persistent acute chest pain, pressure on the chest or difficulty breathing/shortness of breath

-Contact your reception immediately at:

-- • Fever (temp above 38 degrees) or at a temperature below 36 degrees - · · Sudden deterioration regardless of symptoms - · · Urinary tract infection symptoms or cold symptoms before treatment - • Severe nausea or burning in the mouth that makes it difficult for you to eat and drink - · · Nosebleeds or other bleeding you cannot stop or bruising over large parts of the body - · · Increased number of stools/diarrhea with or without stomach pain, bloody or black stools - · · New onset dry cough and shortness of breath - • Severe itching, blisters, oozing sores and peeling skin. - If you or your relatives feel that you are changed, confused or that consciousness is affected. - · · Headache, unusual fatigue, pain behind the eyes and visual disturbances.
+- Call 112 in case of persistent acute chest pain, pressure on the chest or difficulty breathing/shortness of breath Contact your reception immediately at: - Fever (temp above 38 degrees) or at a temperature below 36 degrees - Sudden deterioration regardless of symptom - Increased number of stools/diarrhea with or without stomach pain, bloody or black stools - · New onset dry cough and shortness of breath - Severe itching, blisters, oozing sores and peeling skin. - If you or your relatives feel that you are changed, confused or that consciousness is affected. - Headache, unusual fatigue, pain behind the eyes and visual disturbances. - · Dark foamy urine or very cloudy urine. - Severe muscle or joint pain or an effect on strength or feeling in the arms and legs - · Yellow skin color